CNN exclusive: Syria's deputy foreign minister says his country will retaliate against Israel

 Syria: Israel has targeted the defense facility before

-A U.S. official told CNN at the time that the Syrian claims were false.
-The official said Israeli fighter jets targeted a Syrian government convoy carrying surface-to-air missiles bound for Hezbollah.
-But Syria denied there were such shipments.
+A U.S. official told CNN at the time the Syrian claims were false.
+The official said Israeli fighter jets targeted a Syrian government convoy carrying surface-to-air missiles bound for the militant group Hezbollah in Lebanon.
+Syria denied there were such shipments.

 On Sunday, al Mekdad said details were unclear about what he described as the latest Israeli strike on Syria.